Create host process for C++ MEX function

 envVariables— Environment variables and values

 Environment variables and values, specified as an n-by-2 string array.
+Non-ASCII characters are not supported.
 The first column is the name of the environment variable and the second column is the value.

 mh— Host process